cozy/DACC/README.md

 To insert measure definitions, simply run `flask insert-definitions-json`.
 By default, it takes the JSON file stored in `dacc/assets/definitions.json`, containing all definitions.

+For each definition found, it either inserts it, if it does not exist, or updates it otherwise.